mobileticket/vals-schemata/docs/vals-data-spec.md

 GPS should not be updated with a frequency higher than 1 (one) hertz.
 A preferable resolution is about every 5th second.

-GPS is expected to be published on a separate topic with en separate topic with \$GPRMC as starting header in the string.
+GPS is expected to be published on a separate topic with `$GPRMC` as starting header in the string.

 Example of an \$GPRMC-string: